Antlers at Vail Condominiums

 The same warmth and caring attitude that permeates our owners and staff has created bonds with many of our guests that go far beyond the typical hotel guest relationship.
 After coming to the Antlers many times, the Thompson Family reunion told our director of sales at the time that they were making him an honorary Thompson.
-The McQuillen Mundus family holds the record with 28 reunions here.
+The McQuillen Mundus family has had 28 reunions here, and the Mouzon Biggs family holds the record with 40!

 When Bill and Jane Volz decided to get married in Vail with a very small ceremony, our staff joined them at the top of the mountain on skis (Stephanie had to snowshoe up).
 Current general manager, Rob LeVine, presided and then announced them husband and wife.
 Randi and Bert pulled out a wedding cake (that’s right), and popped the champagne for everyone.
 Following that, everyone skied down together.

 Central to the Antlers history is Millie Barela, who after working on the original construction cleanup crew back in 1972, remained our executive housekeeper until she retired in 2009.
 Shortly thereafter the newly added executive conference room was named the Millie Barela Board Room in her honor … and deservedly so.